sungsoo-ahn/2025/_posts/2025-04-28-multi-resolution-training-improves-robustness-against-adversarial-attacks.md

     font-size: 16px;
   }
 ---
+## DNN Vulnerabilities in Traffic Sign Recognition

-Recent studies have shown that DNNs are vulnerable to adversarial examples, where small modifications to input data can result in incorrect predictions.
+Recent studies have shown that DNNs are vulnerable to adversarial examples, where small modifications to input data can result in incorrect predictions<d-cite key="gregor2015draw"></d-cite>.
 This susceptibility arises from DNNs' inherent linearity in high-dimensional spaces and limited generalization.
 This vulnerability is especially concerning for traffic sign recognition systems, which rely exclusively on DNNs processing camera images without additional error correction sources.
 Many research efforts have been made on attacks targeting these systems, as they are particularly susceptible and easily exploited in real-world scenarios.
-Early research into adversarial attacks on traffic sign recognition typically involved physical methods, such as affixing stickers to traffic signs, replacing signs with versions that included embedded perturbations, or placing patches directly on camera lenses.
+Early research into adversarial attacks on traffic sign recognition typically involved physical methods, such as affixing stickers to traffic signs<d-cite key="gregor2015draw"></d-cite>, replacing signs with versions that included embedded perturbations<d-cite key="gregor2015draw"></d-cite>, or placing patches directly on camera lenses<d-cite key="gregor2015draw"></d-cite>.
 While these methods can be effective, they require manual effort and are often noticeable to drivers.

 To address these limitations, researchers have shifted their focus to direct attacks on DNN inputs.
-One of the first developed techniques is the Fast Gradient Sign Method (FGSM), which uses the gradients of the loss function relative to the input data to create perturbations that maximize the loss and result in misclassification.
-Subsequent developments include the Projected Gradient Descent (PGD) approach.
-Other significant adversarial algorithms are the Jacobian-based Saliency Map Attack (JSMA), Papernot's attack, and the Carlini and Wagner (C&W) attack, all contributing to the evolving landscape of adversarial machine learning.
+One of the first developed techniques is the Fast Gradient Sign Method (FGSM), which uses the gradients of the loss function relative to the input data to create perturbations that maximize the loss and result in misclassification<d-cite key="gregor2015draw"></d-cite>.
+Subsequent developments include the Projected Gradient Descent (PGD) approach<d-cite key="gregor2015draw"></d-cite>.
+Other significant adversarial algorithms are the Jacobian-based Saliency Map Attack (JSMA)<d-cite key="gregor2015draw"></d-cite>, Papernot's attack<d-cite key="gregor2015draw"></d-cite>, and the Carlini and Wagner (C&W) attack<d-cite key="gregor2015draw"></d-cite>, all contributing to the evolving landscape of adversarial machine learning.
 Despite the proliferation of these attack methods, defense and mitigation strategies, particularly for traffic sign classification tasks, have received significantly less attention.
-The common approach to enhancing the robustness of DNNs is adversarial training, which involves incorporating adversarial attack samples into the training dataset.
+The common approach to enhancing the robustness of DNNs is adversarial training, which involves incorporating adversarial attack samples into the training dataset<d-cite key="gregor2015draw"></d-cite>.
 Training a model with only one or a limited range of adversarial examples leaves it susceptible to other types of attacks, necessitating the inclusion of diverse adversarial examples during training.
 Consequently, this approach is not universal and can demand significant training effort.

+{% include figure.html path="assets/img/2025-04-28-multi-resolution-training-improves-robustness-against-adversarial-attacks/image1.jpg" class="img-fluid" %}

+## Multi-resolution training

 We propose a novel multi-resolution training approach  that enhances the DNN architecture by incorporating an additional CNN block before the main network.
 This block first downsamples traffic sign images to a lower resolution via decimation and then upsamples them back to their original resolution via interpolation for further processing by the network.
 The CNN block incorporates layers with filters designed using various downsampling techniques, such as low-pass filtering, Gaussian filtering, and median filtering.
 This method helps mitigate subtle attacks characterized by small, high-frequency perturbations while preserving the essential features of the original traffic signs, thereby enhancing the DNNs' robustness against adversarial attacks.

-{% raw %}<div class="l-page">
-  <iframe src="{{ 'assets/html/2025-04-28-multi-resolution-training-improves-robustness-against-adversarial-attacks/animated_figure.html' | relative_url }}" frameborder="0" scrolling="no" width="100%" height="auto"></iframe>
-</div>{% endraw %}
+{% include figure.html path="assets/img/2025-04-28-multi-resolution-training-improves-robustness-against-adversarial-attacks/image2.jpg" class="img-fluid" %}

-## Multi-resolution CNN block
+### Multi-resolution CNN block
 The multi-resolution process is implemented through a custom-designed CNN block, which includes a downsampling CNN layer with multiple filter options, followed by a standard bilinear interpolation layer for upsampling.

-The **first option** utilizes a simple 1D low-pass filter defined as $$h_\text{lp} = [\frac{1}{4}, \frac{1}{2}, \frac{1}{4}]$$, commonly used for its simplicity and effectiveness in smoothing operations, approximating a half-band low-pass filter.
+The first option utilizes a simple 1D low-pass filter defined as $$h_\text{lp} = [\frac{1}{4}, \frac{1}{2}, \frac{1}{4}]$$, commonly used for its simplicity and effectiveness in smoothing operations, approximating a half-band low-pass filter.
 The corresponding 2D filter used in the `LP_conv` layer is computed as:

-$$ h_\text{lp}[x, y] = h_\text{lp} \cdot h_\text{lp}^T, $$
+$$ h_\text{lp-2D}[n_\text{1}, n_\text{2}] = h_\text{lp} \cdot h_\text{lp}^T, $$

-resulting in a \(3 \times 3\) kernel:
+resulting in a $$3 \times 3$$ kernel:

 $$
-h_\text{lp} =
+h_\text{lp-2D} =
 \begin{bmatrix}
 \frac{1}{16} & \frac{1}{8} & \frac{1}{16} \\
 \frac{1}{8} & \frac{1}{4} & \frac{1}{8} \\